Hermann von Eichhorn: Biography

 Eichhorn was born in Breslau in the Province of Silesia (now Wrocław in Poland).
-His father Karl Friedrich Hermann Eichhorn (1813-1892) was a politician.
-Both of his grandfathers were notable politicians.
+His father Karl Friedrich Hermann Eichhorn (1813–1892) was a politician, as were both of his grandfathers.

-He joined the Prussian Army in 1866, and took part in the Austro-Prussian War of 1866, and in the Franco-Prussian War of 1870-1871.
+He joined the Prussian Army in 1866, and took part in the Austro-Prussian War of 1866, and in the Franco-Prussian War of 1870–1871.
 He won the Iron Cross second class during the Franco-Prussian War.
 He rose through the ranks of the Prussian Army, being appointed chief of the staff of the VI Army Corps at Breslau in 1897, commanding the 9th Division from 1901 to 1904 and the XVIII Army Corps from 1904 to 1912.
 In 1912 he took command of the 7th Army Inspection, the peacetime headquarters for the Imperial German XVI, XVIII, and XXI Army Corps.

 At the outbreak of World War I in August 1914, Eichhorn was incapacitated because of an accident in May 1914, but he was able to play a part in the First Battle of Champagne, also known as the Battle of Soissons, at the beginning of 1915.
 He became the commanding general of the 10th Army on 21 January 1915, and commanded it until 5 March 1918.
 Under his command, the 10th Army engaged in the Second Battle of the Masurian Lakes in East Prussia in February 1915.
 In August 1915, he took Kovno and afterwards the fortresses of Grodno and Olita, and continued his advance into Russia.
 He received the Pour le Mérite on 18 August 1915 and the oak leaves to the Pour le Mérite on 28 September 1915.
 On 30 July 1916, while remaining in command of the 10th Army, Eichhorn became supreme commander of Army Group Eichhorn (Heeresgruppe Eichhorn) based around 10th Army, which he commanded until 31 March 1918.
 On 18 December 1917, Eichhorn was promoted to Generalfeldmarschall (field marshal).
 On 3 April 1918, he became supreme commander of Army Group Kiev (Heeresgruppe Kiew) and simultaneously military governor of Ukraine.